rgayler/VSA_non-neg/README.md

 This project is the work of [Ross W. Gayler][rwg].

-# ### Not updated below here ###
+*The purpose of this `README`
+is to orient the reader with respect to the technical structure of this project.*

 ## Project structure

-* We are using the [`{workflowr}`](https://github.com/jdblischak/workflowr) package to structure the project so that the work is computationally reproducible and all the materials and outputs are openly accessible.
+* This project is structured using the [`{workflowr}`][workflowr] package so that the work is computationally reproducible and all the materials and outputs are openly accessible.
-  * The project code is shared publicly on GitHub at https://github.com/rgayler/VSA_op_properties
+  * The project code is shared publicly on GitHub at https://github.com/rgayler/VSA_non-neg
-  * The website automatically generated from the rendered project documents is at https://rgayler.github.io/VSA_op_properties/
+  * The website automatically generated from the rendered project documents is at https://rgayler.github.io/VSA_on-neg

-* [`{workflowr}`](https://github.com/jdblischak/workflowr) only manages a subset of the files, so you will need to manually stage and commit any other files that need to be mirrored on GitHub.
+* [`{workflowr}`][workflowr] only manages a subset of the files, so any other files that need to be mirrored on GitHub need to be manually staged and commitd.

 * There are three key source documents:
   * `analysis/skeleton.Rmd` contains the outline of the final paper